-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Parent Company's exposure to the risk of changes in market interest rates relates primarily to the Parent Company's long-term debt obligations with floating interest rates.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument willfluctuate because of changes in market interest rates.
+The Group's exposure to the risk of changesin market interest rates relates primarily to the Group's long-term debt obligations with floatinginterest rates.

-The Parent Company's interest rate risk management policy centers on reducing the overall interest expense and exposure to changes in interest rates.
-Changes in market interest rates relate primarily to the Parent Company's interest-bearing debt obligations with floating interest rate as it can cause a change in the amount of interest payments.
+The Group's interest rate risk management policy centers on reducing the overall interest expenseand exposure to changes in interest rates.
+Changes in market interest rates relate primarily to the Group's interest-bearing debt obligations with floating interest rate as it can cause a change in the amount of interest payments.

-The Parent Company manages its interest rate risk by leveraging on its premier credit rating and maintaining a debt portfolio mix of both fixed and floating interest rates.
-The portfolio mix is a function of historical, current trend and outlook of interest rates, volatility of short-term interest rates, the steepness of the yield curve, and degree of variability of cash flows.
+The Group manages its interest rate risk by leveraging on its premier credit rating and maintaining debt portfolio mix of both fixed and floating interest rates.
+The portfolio mix is a function ofhistorical, current trend and outlook of interest rates, volatility of short-term interest rates, thesteepness of the yield curve, and degree of variability of cash flows.